 This course is designed to raise students' awareness and involvement in legislative issues and trends affecting health care, its delivery system, and the profession of nursing.
 The role of the professional nurse in political advocacy for clients and vulnerable population groups across the life span, as well as the individual nurse's participation in professional organizations will be explored.
-Mode of delivery: web-based.
+Mode of delivery: webbased.
 1 lecture hour.
+Fall, Spring, Summer semesters.